oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 We are sifting through the issues and discussions and share with you the most interesting takeaways.

 ### Q: When you do a `dvc import` you get the state of the data in the original repo at that moment in time from that repo, right?
-[The overall state of that repo (e.g. Git commit id/hash) is not preserved upon import, right?](https://discordapp.com/channels/485586884165107732/563406153334128681/618744949277458462)
+[The overall state of that repo (e.g. Git `commit id` (hash)) is not preserved upon import, right?](https://discordapp.com/channels/485586884165107732/563406153334128681/618744949277458462)

-**A:** On the contrary, DVC relies on Git commit id/hash to determine the state of the data as well as code.
-Git commit id (hash) is saved in DVC file upon import, data itself is copied/downloaded into DVC repo cache but would not be pushed to the remote — DVC does not create duplicates.
+**A:** On the contrary, DVC relies on Git `commit id` (hash) to determine the state of the data as well as code.
+Git `commit id` (hash) is saved in DVC file upon import, data itself is copied/downloaded into DVC repo cache but would not be pushed to the remote — DVC does not create duplicates.
 There is a command to advance/update it when it’s needed — `dvc update`.
 Git commit hash saved to provide reproducibility.
-Even if the source repo HEAD has changed your import stays the same until you run `dvc update` or redo `dvc import`.
+Even if the source repo `HEAD` has changed your import stays the same until you run `dvc update` or redo `dvc import`.

 ### Q: I’m trying to understand if DVC is an appropriate solution for storing data under GDPR requirements.
 [That means that permanent deletion of files with sensitive data needs to be fully supported.](https://discordapp.com/channels/485586884165107732/485596304961962003/621057268145848340)